 And for a final “extra shot” of EFA’s, you can buy chia seeds and/or linseeds (flaxseeds) from your local supermarket or health food store and use these to sprinkle on your cereals and salads every day.
 These seeds taste amazingly good and compliment the krill/fish oil and evening primrose oil really well.

 Okay, we admit this is not actually a direct remedy for dandruff, as such, but the fact is the number one cause of virtually every ailment and disease in the world today is nutritional deficiencies.
-So if you rectify all nutritional deficiencies in the body, then you'll not only help to cure your dandruff, you'll also help to cure any hidden problems or underlying ailments that you may not even be aware of!
+So if you rectify all nutritional deficiencies in the body, then you'll not only help to treat your dandruff, you'll also help to reverse any hidden problems or underlying ailments that you may not even be aware of!

 Remember the Number 90...